 I guess today is a great example of why you simply cannot trust the forecasts; you cannot even trust your eyes because you never know when it is going to turn on.
 With today’s forecast being poor, we had a more leisurely start to the day.
 Riders and staff took the opportunity to catch up on a few more emails and a little much needed sleep.

-Today was planned to be ‘Youth Day,’ and Pro riders Kevin Pritchard (Ezzy, Estribor, MFC), Levi Siver (Goya, Cuatro, MFC), y 2013 AWT Aloha Classic winner Bernd Roediger (Goya, Cuatro, MFC), held a 9am clinic for the Youth riders at Ho’okipa.
+Today was planned to be ‘Youth Day,’ and Pro riders Kevin Pritchard (Ezzy, Starboard, MFC), Levi Siver (Goya, Quatro, MFC), and 2013 AWT Aloha Classic winner Bernd Roediger (Goya, Quatro, MFC), held a 9am clinic for the Youth riders at Ho’okipa.
 It is great to have such experience on hand to help advise and inspire the next generation.
-Wiley Daniel (Hot Sails Maui) en 8 yrs old is the youngest competitor in the field and boy does this kid rip!
+Wiley Daniel (Hot Sails Maui) at 8 yrs old is the youngest competitor in the field and boy does this kid rip!

 While we had the Pro riders on hand we had them sign a couple of AWT hats, which we will be offering to the windsurfing public.
 More details to follow!
 We secured signatures by Kevin Pritcahrd, Bernd Roediger, Levi Siver, Alex Mussolini, Marcillio Browne & current wave world champion Philip Koster.
 These will for sure make an amazing memento for the lucky fan!